-The first part is detecting the click fraud.
-There are several third party softwares that can help such as improvely.com and adwatcher.com.
+The first part is detecting click fraud.
+Several third party softwares can help such as improvely.com and adwatcher.com.
 However, these do cost money.
-The goal is to find a balance where you are saving more money than you are spending in order to detect the fraud.
+The goal is to find a balance where you are saving more money than you are spending to detect fraud.

-I’ve also seen many clients monitor every visitor to their site in order to identify the click fraud.
-This is a time consuming and mind numbing process that will drive you nuts.
+I’ve also seen many clients monitor every visitor to their site to identify click fraud.
+This is a time-consuming and mind-numbing process that will drive you nuts.
 A lot of times a high bounce rate or low time-on-site isn’t necessarily click fraud.
 It could be poor landing page quality or server load time.

-If you wanted to try and avoid click fraud all-together, the best method we’ve found is going after long tail keywords and being very specific with negative keywords.
+If you want to try and avoid click fraud altogether, the best method we’ve found is going after long tail keywords and being very specific with negative keywords.
 You do this by selecting keywords that are much longer than the general keyword.

 Spend some time filling out your negative keyword profiles and ensure that the traffic that’s coming to your site is as specific as possible.